fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 ### Development in containers

-Let's move the todo application development to a container.
+Let's move the whole todo application development to a container.
 There are a few reasons why you would want to do that:

-1. To keep the environment similar between development and production to avoid bugs that appear only in the production environment
+- To keep the environment similar between development and production to avoid bugs that appear only in the production environment
-2. To avoid differences between developers and their personal environments that lead to difficulties in application development
+- To avoid differences between developers and their personal environments that lead to difficulties in application development
-3. To help new team members hop in by having them install container runtime - and requiring nothing else.
+- To help new team members hop in by having them install container runtime - and requiring nothing else.

-These are great reasons.
+These all are great reasons.
 The tradeoff is that we may encounter some unconventional behavior when we aren't running the applications like we are used to.
 We will need to do at least two things to move the application to a container:

-1. Start the application in development mode
+- Start the application in development mode
-2. Access the files with VSCode
+- Access the files with VSCode

-And let's start with the frontend.
-Since the Dockerfile will be significantly different to the production Dockerfile let's create a new one called _dev.Dockerfile_.
-Let's just place this new file in the root of the project.
+Let's start with the frontend.
+Since the Dockerfile will be significantly different to the production Dockerfile let's create a new one called _dev.Dockerfile_ ansd place the new file in the root of the project.

 Starting the create-react-app in development mode should be easy.
 Let's start with the following:

-`dev.Dockerfile`

 ```Dockerfile
 FROM node:16